Svn-Sp/LIT-an-LLVM-IR-Tuner-Pilot-Project/README.md

 ## tl;dr

 This project implements **structural autotuning through low-level, sub-pass mutations at the LLVM IR level**.
-Using a beam search algorithm, we explore semantic-agnostic code transformations and achieve performance improvements that **beat O3 optimization on some benchmarks**.
+Using a beam search algorithm, we explore semantic-agnostic code transformations and achieve performance improvements that **beat LLVM's opt -O3 optimization on some benchmarks**.

 **Quick links:**
 - [Structural Mutations](#structural-mutations) - Five types of low-level IR transformations
 - [Autotuning Strategy](#autotuning-strategy) - Beam search exploration algorithm
-- [Results and Evaluation](#results-and-evaluation) - Performance comparison against O1/O2/O3
+- [Results and Evaluation](#results-and-evaluation) - Performance comparison against LLVM opt -O1/-O2/-O3
 - [Building and Usage](#building-and-usage) - How to build and run the framework

 ## Overview